Information content: Notes

 This measure has also been called surprisal, as it represents the "surprise" of seeing the outcome (a highly improbable outcome is very surprising).
-This term (as a log-probability measure) was coined by Myron Tribus in his 1961 book Thermostatics and Thermodynamics.
+This term (as a log-probability measure) was introduced by Edward W. Samson in his 1951 report "Fundamental natural concepts of information theory".
+An early appearance in the Physics literature is in Myron Tribus' 1961 book Thermostatics and Thermodynamics.

 When the event is a random realization (of a variable) the self-information of the variable is defined as the expected value of the self-information of the realization.

-Self-information is an example of a proper scoring rule.